Is This Program Right for Me?

 My degree is not from a regionally accredited university; can I still apply?

-No, the requirement is that it is a regionally accredited university.
+No, the requirement is that your degree come from a regionally accredited university.

 Are there any prerequisites for the Master’s program?